-Our BIG Question survey at the beginning of the year indicated that there was a real need to provide home movers with clear information on what happens during the sales process, how to prepare for it and how long it all takes.
+Our BIG Question survey indicated that there was a real need to provide home movers with clear information on what happens during the home moving, how to prepare for it and how long it all takes.

 The Association have responded by commissioning two animated videos describing the process, both of which can be seen here:

 The Ministry for Housing Communities and Local Government issued a call for evidence in 2017.
 The CA’s response contained many of the ideas and ongoing work streams from our own 10-point Strategic Plan, outlined in our White Paper, aimed at delivering tangible improvements to the home buying process.

 Many of the Conveyancing Association proposals were supported by sufficient respondents to the consultation for the Ministry to take them forward.
 The Ministry has indicated that it will work with industry to establish solutions to the issues identified.